shekharsorot/aks-labs-fork/workshops/getting-started-with-aks/workshop.md

 kubectl scale deployment store-front --replicas=1
 ```

-### Automatically scaling your application
+## Automatically scaling your application

 To automatically scale your deployments, you can use the Horizontal Pod Autoscale (HPA) setting.
-This is a more preferred approach to scale you applicaiton, as it allows you to define a set of resource requests and limits, for CPU and memory, that your application can support safely to stay operational.
-Once an HPA configuraiton has been set for your deployment, Kubernetes will track application pod resource utilization and will scale your deployment automatically if the limits of your resource configuraiton has been met.
+This is a more preferred approach to scale you application, as it allows you to define a set of resource requests and limits, for CPU and memory, that your application can support safely to stay operational.
+Once an HPA configuration has been set for your deployment, Kubernetes will track application pod resource utilization and will scale your deployment automatically if the limits of your resource configuration has been met.

 Let's first take a look and view the current CPU and memory requests and limits for the `store-front` deployment.